sinclairzx81/typebox/readme.md

 ### Indexed Access Types

 TypeBox supports Indexed Access types using `Type.Index`.
 This feature provides a consistent way to access property types without having to extract them from the underlying schema representation.
-Indexed accessors are available for object and tuples types, as well as deeply nested union and intersect types.
+Indexed accessors are supported for object and tuples, as well as nested union and intersect types.

 ```typescript
 const T = Type.Object({                              // const T = {